 Cobblestone streets and winding paths invite exploration of this popular neighborhood.

 Brick sidewalks line the neighborhood’s Main Street and town square, enticing guests to delve into the locally owned shops and boutiques where fashions and fun mix and mingle.
-From fine dining at Edwards to indulgent desserts at La Crema, there are no shortage of opportunities for foodies to enjoy world-class dining.
-Families flock to the casual and pleasing cuisine of the Cowgirl Kitchen, Southside Slice Pizzeria and Summer Kitchen Café, where favorite meals become an important mainstay of vacation tradition.
+From fine dining at Edward's to indulgent desserts at La Crema, there are no shortage of opportunities for foodies to enjoy world-class dining.
+Families flock to the casual and pleasing cuisine of Cowgirl Kitchen, Wild Olives and The Summer Kitchen Café, where favorite meals become an important mainstay of vacation tradition.

 As the sun goes down residents of Rosemary Beach like to unwind with breathtaking views and cold cocktails, often at scenic rooftop restaurants such as Pescado Seafood Grill & Rooftop Bar and Havana Beach Bar & Grill, which both offer breathtaking views of the Gulf of Mexico.
 So whether it’s date night or just Tuesday night, a South Walton sunset is the perfect way to end your day with a beautiful splash of color.